Akxshet/Akxshet/README.md

 ### Hi there 👋
+My name is Akxshet.
+I am an aspiring risk analyst and an avid gamer.
+Nice to meet you!
 <!--
 **Akxshet/Akxshet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.